 Increased Number of Rabbis in the U.S.

 Estimates from recent empirical rabbinical leadership research indicate that there are approximately 4,100-4,600 rabbis currently working in the United States in congregational roles, educational institutions, social service agencies, colleges/universities, chaplaincy roles, and other areas.
-The total number of active Rabbinical leaders reflects the number of ordained Rabbis and the denominational diversity of the Rabbinical population.
+The total number of active Rabbinical leaders reflects the number of ordained famous Rabbis and the denominational diversity of the Rabbinical population.
 Rabbis currently working, approximately 35% were ordained through Reform colleges, approximately 25% were ordained through Conservative seminaries, and approximately 18% were ordained through Orthodox seminaries, with the remainder from smaller/independent Rabbinical programs.

 As demographics of the Rabbinical profession change over time, there are fewer active Rabbis who are under 35 years of age and a greater number of active Rabbis who are 65 and older, which could indicate that a wave of retirements will occur unless more diverse and significant methods of recruiting and training are developed.
 The demographics of the Rabbinical profession also influence how communities view their future Jewish pastoral leaders and the mission of Jewish pastors and educators.